-In your response you characterized the 500 mg/kg limit value for the sum of PBDEs in articles as the value specified as the unintentional trace contaminant level in accordance with Article 4 (1) ( b) of the Recast.
-You also mentioned some other reasons for this value such as limitations in distinguishing different PBDEs in large-scale measurements.
+In your response, you have the 500 mg/kg limit value for PBDEs in articles and the unintentional trace contaminant level in accordance with Article 4 (1) ( b) of the Recast.
+You also have some other reasons for this value as a limitation in different PBDEs in large-scale measurements.

-The 500 mg/kg (ppm) concentration value of PBDEs (0.05% of weight of article) certainly does not constitute a “meaningful use” as it cannot supply a flame retardant function.
+The 500 mg/kg (ppm) concentration value of PBDEs (0.05% of weight of article) certainly does not constitute a “meaningful use,” as it cannot supply a flame retardant function.
 However, conventional lab methods (gas chromatography coupled with mass spectrometry) can measure PBDEs with a 0.5 – 2.5 ng/g (ppb) limit of detection.
 For this reason, the current value of 500 mg/kg (ppm) does not meet the definition of unintentional trace contamination.

 In fact, the EU previously used 10 mg/kg (ppm) as the unintentional trace contaminant level for commercial pentaBDE and octaBDE in articles.
-Since the same analytic methods are used for detecting and quantifying decaBDE as for pentaBDE and octaBDE, there is no reason to increase the limit value above 10 ppm for unintentional trace contaminants.
+Since the same analytic methods are used for detecting and quantifying decaBDE; as for pentaBDE and octaBDE, there is no reason to increase the limit value above 10 ppm for unintentional trace contaminants.

-In practice and according to our experience (data from Toxic Loophole report), the levels of PBDEs measured in recycled plastic products on the EU market are too high to be consistent with unintentional trace contaminants.
+In practice, and according to our experience (data from Toxic Loophole report), the levels of PBDEs measured in recycled plastic products on the EU market are too high to be consistent with unintentional trace contaminants.
 Instead, the data indicates that PBDE levels in these products are the result of toxic recycling.
 This directly conflicts with the Stockholm Convention prohibition on the recycling of materials containing decaBDE.
-To comply with the Stockholm Convention, the sum limit for tetra-, penta-, hexa-, hepta, and decaBDE should 10 ppm for decaBDE and other PBDE substances, giving the alternative of a maximum of 50 ppm for the sum of all POP-PBDEs.
+To comply with the Stockholm Convention, the sum limit for tetra-, penta-, hexa-, hepta, and decaBDE should be 10 ppm for decaBDE and other PBDE substances, giving the alternative of a maximum of 50 ppm for the sum of all POP-PBDEs.

-1000 mg/kg as the waste limit
+1000 mg/kg as waste limit

 This limit was established in Annex IV of the Recast.
-You pointed out that this limit value remains at the same level as the cumulative concentration limit specified in Annex IV to Regulation (EC) No 850/2004 for the four original POP-PBDEs even though decaBDE is now covered by that limit value in the Recast.
+You pointed out that this limit value remains at the same level as the cumulative concentration limit specified in Annex IV to Regulation (EC) No 850/2004 for the four original POP-PBDEs, even though decaBDE is now covered by that limit value in the Recast.

-Thank you for consideration of views.
+Thank you for considerating our views.

-Ms Giulia Carlini, Center for International Environmental Law (CIEL)
+Ms Jindřich Petrlik, Ms Arnika Ms Giulia Carlini, Center for International Environmental Law (CIEL)

 Ms Tatiana Santos, European Environmental Bureau (EEB)

-Ms Kistine Garcia, Ecologistas en Acción
+Ms Kistine Garcia,

 Ms Alexandra Caterbow , Health and Environment Justice Support (HEJSupport)